 The whole journey: Uses of CRM tools beyond sales alone

-The primary use of a CRM is to effectively collect and analyze customer data to nurture leads and improve sales.
-But with a panoramic (or company-wide) approach to your outlook, you will soon realize that you can use your platform for so much more.
+The primary use of a CRM is to effectively collect and analyse customer data to nurture leads and improve sales.
+But with a panoramic (or company-wide) approach to your outlook, you will soon realise that you can use your platform for so much more.

 Here are some other key functions to give you insight into the true value of CRM software:

-- Trend identification: You can use CRM data visualizations to benchmark your performance in a wealth of areas (including customer responsiveness, marketing campaigns or communications across touchpoints, and lead generation success) and compare data to identify potential trends or weaknesses in your customer-facing processes.
+- Trend identification: You can use CRM data visualisations to benchmark your performance in a wealth of areas (including customer responsivity, marketing campaigns or communications across touchpoints, and lead generation success) and compare data to identify potential trends or weaknesses in your customer-facing processes.
 This will allow you to make strategic tweaks or changes across the board that will increase productivity, sales, and customer loyalty.

 - Multichannel campaign messaging: Rather than working with sales data alone, you can use your CRM’s customer insights and buying preferences to segment your audience into categories and engage people with marketing communications across multiple channels (email, social media, online chat, phone, blog articles, whitepapers, etc.) with messaging, deals, or offers tailored to their specific needs or interests.

-Internal improvement: By using your CRM to bring departments together and empowering people to utilize your platform’s wealth of data to their advantage, you will increase company-wide transparency.
-As everyone can draw from one reliable and centralized source of data, all stakeholders within the organization will be able to identify inefficient processes (complicated lead nurturing methods or ineffective customer response techniques, for example) and work together to improve them.
+Internal improvement: By using your CRM to bring departments together and empowering people to utilise your platform’s wealth of data to their advantage, you will increase company-wide transparency.
+As everyone can draw from one reliable and centralised source of data, all stakeholders within the organisation will be able to identify inefficient processes (complicated lead nurturing methods or ineffective customer response techniques, for example) and work together to improve them.
 They will make informed decisions on what to do next with a particular customer or prospect, fully aware of the engagement history to-date,*- whatever the department involved.